todd-cook/Random-Math/README.md

 Random-Math
 ============

-Random-Math is a packaged collection of math functions and random number generators for numerical methods and statistical analysis.
+Random-Math is a packaged collection of math functions and random number generators for seminumerical methods and statistical analysis.

 Features
 --------